On the duality formula for parametrized multiple series: Duality of multiple Hurwitz zeta values

-for all $r\ge0$, $\alpha\in\mathbb{C}$ with $\mathrm{Re}(\alpha)>0$. \end{example} \begin{remark} Coppo \cite{c}, Coppo and Candelpergher \cite{cc}, \'{E}mery \cite{e}, Hasse \cite{h} proved relations between the case $c_i=1/2$ (or $c_i=1$) ($i=1,\ldots,p-1$) of (28) and the single Hurwitz(--Lerch) zeta values $\zeta(z_1(k_1);\alpha)$, $\sum_{m=0}^{\infty}z^{m}(m+\alpha)^{-k}$.
-We proved in \cite{ig2007} relations between the above case of (28) and the case $c_i=1$ ($i=1,\ldots,p-1$) of (27); see \cite[Proposition 2 and its examples]{ig2007} and \cite[\textbf{(R3)}]{i2018}.
-See also \cite[Note 2]{i2020}. \end{remark} \begin{note} I give some notes related to the present research.
+(ii) I give some notes related to the present research.
 In \cite{i2018}, I studied relations among two-, three- and four-parameter extensions of the multiple series (2), (27) and (28) by using the hypergeometric identities of Andrews \cite[Theorem 4]{an}, Krattenthaler and Rivoal \cite[Proposition 1]{kr}.
 This study of mine shows the potentiality of these extensions.
 The paper \cite{i2018} is a revised version of my manuscript submitted to the Nagoya Mathematical Journal on March 9, 2015.
 (A preprint of the manuscript was distributed in February 2015.
 I had already written most of the contents of \cite{i2018} in the manuscript and the preprint.)
-The above multi-parameter extensions were already studied in the manuscript and other manuscripts of mine written in 2014--2016.
+The above multi-parameter extensions were already studied in the preprint, the manuscript and other manuscripts of mine written in 2014--2016.
 See also Note 2 of \cite{i2020}.
-I note also that the case $v=\prod_{i=1}^{p}z_{1}(k_i)$ of (30) is proved in my manuscript submitted to Nagoya Math.
+I note also that the case $v=\prod_{i=1}^{p}z_{1}(k_i)$ of (30) was proved in the preprint and the manuscript submitted to Nagoya Math.
 J. in the same way as in the proof of (30): the case $v=\prod_{i=1}^{p}z_{1}(k_i)$ of the proof of (30) is just the proof written therein.
 One of the most important ingredients of the proof of (30) is the duality formula (32).
-I stated the case $v=\prod_{i=1}^{p}z_{1}(k_i)$ of (32) in my talk at a seminar on February 13, 2008 (see \cite[Acknowledgments on p.~578]{i2009}).
-Therefore the identities (30) and (32) are extensions of my previous results on MHZVs.
-Besides that, in my talk, I pointed out a similarity between the multiple series on the right-hand side of the case $v=\prod_{i=1}^{p}z_{1}(k_i)$ of (32) and the Newton series studied by Kawashima in \cite{kaw2009}.
+As regards (32), I stated the case $v=\prod_{i=1}^{p}z_{1}(k_i)$ of it in my talk at Seminar on Analytic Number Theory, Graduate School of Mathematics, Nagoya University, Japan, February 13, 2008.
+(See also \cite[Acknowledgments on p.~578]{i2009} and \cite[Note on pp.~21--22]{i202206}.
+The following people were parts of the audience of my talk: Kohji Matsumoto, Yoshio Tanigawa, Takashi Nakamura, Yoshitaka Sasaki.)
+Therefore the identities (30), (32) and the proof of (30) are extensions of my previous works on MHZVs.
+In my talk, I pointed out also a similarity between the multiple series on the right-hand side of the case $v=\prod_{i=1}^{p}z_{1}(k_i)$ of (32) and the Newton series studied by Kawashima in \cite{kaw2009}.
 Indeed, as explained in my talk, the Newton series has the factor $(\alpha)_{m_q}/{m_q}!$ in its summand and the multiple series on the right-hand side has the inverse ${m_q}!/(\alpha)_{m_q}$.
 I think that it is interesting to study this similarity further.
 From my previous works \cite{i2009} and \cite{i2011}, it can be seen that the identities